Flutterwave/Java-v3/documentation/PaymentPlans.md

 # Payment plans

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
+We recommend reading the main README first to understand the requirements for using the library and how to integrate it into your application.
 This guide assumes you've read that.

 ##  Create Payment Plan

-This describes how to create a payment plan
+This describes how to create a payment plan.

 ```java
 Response flwResponse = new PaymentPlan()